 With few exceptions the names of all of the peaks between Karaj/Chalus and Haraz Rivers are as they appear on “Guide map of Climbing the Peaks of Central Alborz” and the names of the peaks of the Takhte Soleyman Massif are as they appear on “The Guide Map of Takhte Soleyman & Alam Kuh Region”.
 The names of other peaks are as they appear on the 1:50 000 maps or otherwise commonly used names.

 Click on above map to zoom on selected areas.

-Click on above image and click again to see Large/detailed Map of Central Alborz
+Click on the above image and click again to see a Large/detailed Map of Central Alborz

 ALBORZ MOUNTAINS OVERVIEW